 In the United Kingdom, only a few regulatory bodies issue certified accounting qualifications.
 None of them requires specific GSCEs, BTECs or A-levels to be taken.

-Within accounting exists specialities such as management accounting (focusing on budget forecasting and cost reports and statistics), financial accounting (focusing on producing financial statements based on market trend and companies results) or tax accounting (that focuses on advising companies on how to complete their tax form and maybe claim some taxes back along the way).
+Within accounting exists specialities such as management accounting (focusing on budget forecasting and cost reports and statistics), financial accounting (focusing on producing financial statements based on market trends and companies results) or tax accounting (that focuses on advising companies on how to complete their tax form and maybe claim some taxes back along the way).

-Though you don't need a specific degree to become an accountant, a good analytical mind and a knack for numbers will definitely go a long way as you will probably spend a fair amount of time reading accounting reports.
+Though you don't need a specific degree to become an accountant, a good analytical mind and a knack for numbers will definitely go a long way, as you will probably spend a fair amount of time reading accounting reports.

 From accountant to finance manager and maybe one day Chief Financial Officer of a listed company, the road may be long but not impossible.

-If you love maths, have good organisational skills and love to solve problems this career is probably for you.
+If you love maths, have good organisational skills and love to solve problems, this career is probably for you.

 You can also work in any industry you want.
-Accountants are all-rounders and your accountancy skills will be needed by most if not all companies in the world.
+Accountants are all-rounders, and your accountancy skills will be needed by most if not all, companies in the world.

-Crunch the numbers right and you might be working for one of the Big Four: Ernst & Young, Deloitte & Touche, KPMG and PricewaterhouseCoopers (PwC).
-Combined those four accounting firms audit most of the 350 biggest British companies and employ more than one million people around the world.
+Crunch the numbers right, and you might be working for one of the Big Four: Ernst & Young, Deloitte & Touche, KPMG and PricewaterhouseCoopers (PwC).
+Combined, those four accounting firms audit most of the 350 biggest British companies and employ more than one million people around the world.

-High salaries, recognised and sought after skill and the possibility to work anywhere in the world is what an accountant career could have to offer.
+High salaries, recognised and sought-after skill and the possibility to work anywhere in the world is what an accountant career could have to offer.

 The Association of Accounting Technicians was created following the merger of the Institute of Accounting Staff and the Association of Technicians in Finance and Accounting in 1989.